kobmic/serverless-rps-lab/README.md

 ## 4. Serverless Rock-Paper-Scissors

 In this step you will implement the rock-paper-scissors game using API Gateway & Lambda functions.
 You will use Amazon Dynamo DB to store your data in table **rpslab-games** in region **eu-west1**.
+Specify a hash key on **gameId**.
 Make sure to add permissions to the execution role you used for your lambda function, i.e.

 	{
     	"Effect": "Allow",